bharatimalik/Speed_Camera_Violations/README.md

 * To further analyze the question in visualization 2, I took camera id into picture for further analysis of the data.
 I then calculated the total number of violations per unique camera and graphed it over time with seasonal effects (also used in the previous visualization).
 * The number of violations captured in summer were significantly high compared to other seasons.
 This means there is a decent possibility that the number of violations captured during summer were inflated.
-* Thus, with this visual, Mayor of Chicago could increase the technical checks to identify any bad cameras over good ones.
+* Thus, with this visual, Mayor of Chicago could assign resources to make technical checks to identify any bad cameras over good ones.

 ## Conclusion